dixie-chick/US_Insurance_Premiums_Analysis/technology.md

 ## Dashboard

-We will use Tableau to create a dashboard and Google Slides for a presentation, bringing in our dataset from the Postgres SQL database.
+We will use Tableau to create a dashboard, bringing in our dataset from the Postgres SQL database.
+We will also use Google Slides for a presentation.